Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Iron-deficiency anemia symptoms happen over time.
-Initially, you may have low iron and feel fine or have symptoms that are so mild you don’t notice them.
-Left untreated, however, iron-deficiency anemia can make you feel tired and weak.
+As a result, you might feel tired.
 You may notice pale skin and cold hands and feet.
-Iron-deficiency anemia can also cause you to feel dizzy or lightheaded.
+Iron-deficiency anemia can also make you feel dizzy or lightheaded.
 Occasionally, it can cause chest pain, a fast heartbeat and shortness of breath.
-Iron deficiency can cause you to have unusual cravings for non-food items such as ice, dirt or paper.
+Or it can cause you to crave non-food items like ice, dirt or paper.
+These are all signs of iron-deficiency anemia.

 Advertisement